Chanterelle Season On The West Coast

 I thoroughly enjoyed this summer and gave myself some much needed downtime.
 At the lake with my kids and family as well as some stay-cations up and down Vancouver Island.
 Our summer ended abruptly and with a ton of rain but the silver lining is the incredible mushroom season we've been having.

 Chanterelle and Lobster mushrooms are prolific in our area and we tried three new kinds this year.
 Hedgehog mushrooms which we loved, Pigs Ear that were so-so for us, and Puffballs which were a collective yuck in our house, any of you like them?
 We also love morels in the spring but these are usually much harder to find, for us anyway.
 I have lots of mushroom recipes because they are one of my absolute favourite ingredients.
-Check out my Cauliflower Mushroom Gratin or my Wild Mushroom Lentil Stew too!

 The Secret Ingredient